Seagate Technology Holdings plc (STX) Shares Rise Despite Market Challenges - News Heater

 STX’s Market Performance

-STX’s stock has seen a 0.60% increase for the week, with a 11.15% rise in the past month and a 4.67% gain in the past quarter.
-The volatility ratio for the week is 1.87%, and the volatility levels for the past 30 days are at 2.96% for Seagate Technology Holdings plc The simple moving average for the last 20 days is 1.41% for STX stock, with a simple moving average of 8.79% for the last 200 days.
+STX’s stock has seen a 0.77% increase for the week, with a 4.57% rise in the past month and a 8.85% gain in the past quarter.
+The volatility ratio for the week is 2.18%, and the volatility levels for the past 30 days are at 2.48% for Seagate Technology Holdings plc The simple moving average for the past 20 days is 0.49% for STX’s stock, with a 8.98% simple moving average for the past 200 days.

 Insider Trading